rogerbeecham/update-ecological-analyses/README.md

 This repository contains:

-  - [README.md](README.md) : This file, which details the data analysis, explains the code and augments material appearing in the paper.
+  - [README.md](README.md) : This file, which provides code and detail around the data analysis that is additional to that appearing in the paper.
   - [src/](src/) : R files, introduced below, with more subtantial code chunks or with helper functions.
   - [figures/](figures/) : Figures generated from the code used in this